StAandrew/cyber-wargames/README.md

 #### About

 This is the main repository for the third-year Project on Network Security with Reinforcement Learning.
 It is a simulation of Denial-of-Service attack using two separate RL agents implemented with help of OpenAI Gym and Stable Baselines 3 libraries.

+Black linter was used with default settings and line width of 88 charactes

 #### Installation